espruino/BangleApps/apps/speedalt2/README.md

-# GPS Speed, Altimeter and Distance to Waypoint
+# GPS Speed, Altimeter, Distance and VMG to Waypoint

 What is the difference between **GPS Adventure Sports** and **GPS Adventure Sports II** ?

 **GPS Adventure Sports** has 3 screens, each of which display different sets of information.

-**GPS Adventure Sports II** has 5 screens, each of which displays just one of Speed, Altitude, Distance to waypoint, Position or Time.
+**GPS Adventure Sports II** has 6 screens, each of which displays just one of Speed, Altitude, Distance to waypoint, VMG to waypoint, Position or Time.

-In all other respect they perform the same functions.

 The waypoints list is the same as that used with the [GPS Navigation](https://banglejs.com/apps/#gps%20navigation) app so the same set of waypoints can be used across both apps.
 Refer to that app for waypoint file information.